 Changes to the length of the licence

 Any renewal or new applications received will be issued a licence according to the risk score and star rating following inspection by a qualified inspector.

-A premises with a low risk score and high rating would be issued a licence up to 3 years (excluding the issue Keeping and Training Animals for Exhibition).
+A premises with a low risk score and high rating would be issued a licence up to three years (excluding the issue Keeping and Training Animals for Exhibition).

 The purpose is to ensure consistency in implementation and operation of the licensing system by local authorities, and to ensure that consumers can be confident that the star rating applied to the business is an accurate reflection of both their risk level and animal Welfare.